Eman is a writer and textile engineer. She obtained her bachelor's degree in textile sciences from the Faculty of Applied Arts.

 Synthetic fibers produced from petroleum such as polyester and nylon pose a significant risk to the environment because they are non-biodegradable.

-Synthetic fiber industry is responsible for more than 20% of industrial water pollution in the world because the production of these fibers requires a lot of water, and contaminated water is pumped back after use into the oceans, seas, and rivers causing serious danger to aquatic organisms.
+The synthetic fiber industry is responsible for more than 20% of industrial water pollution in the world because the production of these fibers requires a lot of water, and contaminated water is pumped back after use into the oceans, seas, and rivers causing serious danger to aquatic organisms.

 Nylon production emits nitrous oxide, which is very dangerous to the ozone layer 300 times more than carbon dioxide.

 A study at the University of Plymouth in the UK analyzed what happened when a number of synthetic fabrics were washed at different temperatures in household washers, using different combinations of detergents, to determine the amount of microfibers shed.
-The researchers found that an average wash load of 6 kg could release an estimated 137,951 microfibers of polyester blended with cotton, 496,030 fibers of polyester and 728,789 of acrylics.
+The researchers found that an average wash load of 6 kg could release an estimated 137,951 microfibers of polyester blended with cotton, 496,030 fibers of polyester, and 728,789 of acrylics.

 In that case, one of the considerations guiding policy intervention was the lack of clear societal benefit from incorporating microplastic particles into the cosmetics, coupled with concerns about environmental impacts.
 The societal benefits of textiles are without question and so any voluntary or policy intervention should be directed toward reducing emissions either via changes in textile design or filtration of effluent, or both.